vdbergh/vtjson/docs/source/usage.rst

 Schema format
 -------------

-The material below gives some insight into the internal working of ``vtsjon``.
-It is provided for interested people.

 A schema can be, in order of precedence:

 * An instance of the class :py:class:`vtjson.compiled_schema`.
 The class :py:class:`vtjson.compiled_schema` defines a single abstract method :py:meth:`vtjson.compiled_schema.__validate__` with similar semantics as  :py:func:`vtjson.validate`.